kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

 The key and value are stored in a KeyValue object that is a union of two ``std::pair``'s.
 KeyValue has a move assignement and move constructor to improve the efficiency of the tree insertion algorithm.
 Using a unions allows us to write to the ``std::pair<Key, Value>`` member without the need for constantly doing ``const_cast<Key&>(key) = k``, but also allow the  ``tree23<Key,Value>``'s iterators to return ``pair<const Key, Value>`` references, again without the need to use explicit ``const_cast<>`` throughout the code.

+Deletetion
+^^^^^^^^^^

+We always want to begin the deletion process from a leaf (it’s just easier this way).
+Hence, for deleting an internal node, we first exchange its value with the leaf inorder successor and then delete the key from the leaf.

+.. todo:: See ~/Documents/data-structures/2-3-Trees-2-3-4-Trees.pdf

 .. code-block:: cpp